joonakannisto/determin-ed/README.md

 Not the most elegant, but doesn't matter, got entropy.

-Use the determin-ed to create a deterministic SSH key from the seed file
+Use determin-ed to create a deterministic SSH key from the seed file

  -  determin-ed -out=id_temp keyseed
  -  cat id_temp.pub